Luzin7/confectus/README.md

 #### Testing Options

-- Confectus introduces testing options, allowing you to test your setup and configurations for a smoother development process.
+- Confectus introduces testing options for backend projects, allowing you to test your setup and configurations for a smoother development process.

 ## Key Features

 - **Simple Configuration:** Confectus makes setting up your development environment an easy and effective task.
 - **Cross-Platform Compatibility:** Confectus supports both Linux and Windows environments, making it even more user-friendly.
+- **Fullstack:** Confectus helps you in both Frontend and Backend environments, making it even more useful.

 ## Installation